SpencerTP31/PHY_2200_Portfolio/Vowel_Classifier/README.md

 By: Spencer Peters and Anthony Demattos

 ### Overview
-This project uses a convolutional nerual network that is capable of determining what vowel a person says.
-It will transform waveform audio files into mel spectograms which esentially turns it into a computer vision problem rather than audio.
-The model will be trained on one second audio clips collected from various people.
+This project uses a convolutional neural network that is capable of determining what vowel a person says.
+It will transform waveform audio files into Mel spectrograms which essentially turns it into a computer vision problem rather than audio.
+The model will be trained on one-second audio clips collected from various people.

 ### Directions